 Which stock to buy now in the Intel vs. Nvidia stock debate depends on your time frame.
-Momentum traders should go with Nvidia stock if the burgeoning uptrend develops strength.
+Momentum traders should go with Nvidia stock if the uptrend continues.
 But if you’re considering a more contrarian, potentially undervalued company, I would go with Intel.

 And if you want more stock recommendations, my Cabot Explorer advisory has been researching the global tech battleground and currently has several promising technology stocks in the portfolio that I really like.
 To learn their names, click here.